AI Glossary

 Foundation Model

 A very large AI model, typically trained on a massive amount of data, that can be adapted or fine-tuned for a wide range of downstream tasks.
-These models form a foundation for many AI applications.
+These models serve as a foundational base for many AI applications.

 Generative Adversarial Networks (GANs)